Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Meals: breakfast

-• Extra Night in Hanoi – Cosy Comfort in the Old Quarter
+• Extra day in Hanoi - atmospheric conclusion in the heart of Hanoi

 Meals: breakfast